exchangegroup/braintree-framework-builder/README.md

 # Using Braintree iOS SDK without Cocoa Pods

 This guide shows how to build a Braintree framework from Braintree iOS SDK sources.
 We will be able to install Braintree SDK to any iOS app just by dragging the `Braintree.framework` into the project.
 This method works on iOS 8+ in Objective-C and Swift apps.
+This method can also be used with Carthage.

 ### Create new Application project